emiledelmas/Website_Docx_Generator/README.md

         delete_paragraph(getTitle.rows[0].cells[0].paragraphs[-1])
         getTitle.rows[0].cells[0].add_paragraph(titre, style="GrandTitre")
 ```
-The style named "GrandTitre" was already created into the template file, if you want to put your own style you can do it
+The style named "GrandTitre" was already created in the template file, if you want to put your own style you can do it
 directly into the docx template file.

 ## Test it !